 The Law Foundation of Ontario is governed by a five-person voluntary Board of Trustees.
 Three Trustees are appointed by the Law Society of Ontario and two by the Attorney General of Ontario.
 The Foundation also administers the Class Proceedings Fund, which provides cost assistance in class actions.
 The Law Foundation of Ontario appoints one member of the Class Proceedings Committee and the Attorney General also appoints one member.
 Three members are appointed jointly by the Foundation and the Attorney General.
-All of the work of the Foundation and Class Proceedings Committee is supported by a small and dedicated staff team.
+All of the work of the Foundation and Class Proceedings Committee is supported by a dedicated staff team.

 Arta Tafaj